Why I Finally Left Insurance‑Based Therapy (And What It Means for You)

 I work with:

-• High-achieving women who are exhausted from being "strong"
+High-achieving women exhausted from being "strong" — Burnout Therapy

-• Executives who need to set boundaries without guilt
+Executives learning to set boundaries without guilt — People-Pleasing Therapy

 Ready to explore whether we're a good fit?